panagiotiskon/k-assignment/README.md

 ## User Authentication / Authorization

-The application includes two roles: Administrator (Admin) and Customer (Client).
+The application includes two roles: Administrator and Client.
 Upon initializing the application, a default Admin and Client account are pre-configured with the following credentials:

 - **Admin Account**
   - **Email:** `admin@example.com`